-How to Foreign Qualify your LLC in Louisiana
+How to Foreign Qualify Your LLC in Louisiana

 Foreign qualification in Louisiana is simple if you know where to find and send your forms.
-If you or your legal counsel has decided to foreign qualify your LLC in Louisiana, you’ll need to file an “Application for Authority to Transact Business in Louisiana” either in paper or online.
+If you or your legal counsel has decided to foreign qualify your LLC in Louisiana, you’ll need to file an “Application for Authority to Transact Business in Louisiana” either on paper or online.

 The first step in any Louisiana LLC formation is applying for a name reservation.
 Check out our guide on how to reserve an LLC name in the state.